jlooper/posedance/README.md

 ## Learn about the codebase

 This repo has a Code Tour!
 What's a Code Tour, you ask?
 It's a neat little [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#recording-tours) that, if installed locally, will allow you to view the code tour that I created to step through the code.
 Install that extension in VS Code and give it a try!
+Dance with us here: https://wonderful-ocean-007be220f.1.azurestaticapps.net/

 ## Video